 Add some color your cheeks to create that ‘I’ve been out in the sun all day’ type look.
 Go for a blush color that leans toward your natural flush.

-I like to stick with cream formulas because they keep your skin looking dewy, and makes the color look like it’s ‘coming from within’.
-No need for a brush here, just dab in on your cheeks and blend it in with your fingers.
+I like to stick with cream formulas (like these from ILIA) because they keep your skin looking dewy, and make the color look like it’s ‘coming from within’.
+No need for a brush here, just dab it on your cheeks and blend out with your fingers.

 Next is the lips.
 Go for a tinted lip balm that will keep your lips hydrated and healthy looking, while enhancing your natural lip color.